duolingo/splinter/README.md

     src/foobar.test.js:130:Use `assert.strictEqual()` instead of `assert.equal()`
     ```

+Splinter will ignore violations on any line of code that contains `splinter:ignore` in a comment.

 ### Running with pre-commit

 You can also set up this repo as a [pre-commit hook](https://pre-commit.com/).
 For example: